9929 Lake Shore Boulevard "Burbank"

 Narragansett LTD LLC acquired the property on November 15, 2001.

 Moira Utian acquired part of subplot 18 and all of subplot 17 from Narragansett on November 15, 2001.
-The parcel was split with subplots 16, 18, and all of 18 becoming 10007 Lake Shore Boulevard.
+The parcel was split with subplots 17, and 18 becoming 10007 Lake Shore Boulevard.